A Complete Idiot's Guide to Cuba

 Where to stay in Cuba?
 Hotels and private houses

-In Cuba, tourists and Cubans living abroad must stay in a hotel or in a house that has a rental license and pays taxes.
+Tourists and Cubans living abroad must stay in a hotel or in a house that has a rental license and pays taxes.
 They can also get a family visit visa.
-However, staying in a house without a license is a serious fiscal violation and can lead to a big fine, the confiscation of the house depending on the case and your deportation.
-A deported tourist can return, even on the same day of his deportation, but this entails a plane ticket and the acquisition of new travel documents.
-Hardly anyone these days stays in illegal houses.
+However, staying in a house without a license is a serious fiscal violation and can lead to a big fine, the confiscation of the house, depending on the case, and your deportation.
+A deported tourist can return, even the same day of his deportation, but this entails a plane ticket and the acquisition of new travel documents.
+Hardly anyone these days stay in illegal houses.

-Tourists with the tourist's visa cannot lodge to friend's, spouse's or family's house.
-For this, they need a familiar visa, also called A-2 visa.
-You can change the visa in Cuba directly or in any Cuban embassy outside Cuba, but in this case you will pay more.
+People with tourist visas cannot lodge to friend's, spouse's or family's house.
+For this, they need a familiar visa, the aready mentioned A-2 visa.
+You can change the visa in Cuba directly or in any Cuban embassy outside Cuba, but, in this case, you will pay more.

 III.
 Practical Information